smartgridadsc/tee-plc/README.md

 ### Variable mapping

-This section talks about how the internal memory used by core logic is mapped to modbus client and is updated by modbus client.
+This section talks about how the internal memory used by control logic is mapped to modbus client and is updated by modbus client.

 #### Macro definition in `LOCATED_VARIABLES.h`

-MatIEC compiles core logic into C code and generates `LOCATED_VARIABLES.h` containing the following macros.
+MatIEC compiles control logic into C code and generates `LOCATED_VARIABLES.h` containing the following macros.

 ``` c
 __LOCATED_VAR(BOOL,__IX100_0,I,X,100,0)